What is Myopia, or Short-sightedness?

 Properly prescribed spectacles or contact lenses will enable a person with myopia to see clearly.
 Laser surgery to reshape the front surface of the eye can also help some people with myopia.
 Your optometrist can advise you about the latest developments and whether they would be suitable for you.

-There is no certain prevention for myopia; however recent research has found that some drugs may slow the progression of myopia.
-Research is continuing on these drugs to determine whether they can be safely used by children to prevent myopia.
+There is no certain prevention for myopia; however, recent research has found that some treatments may slow the progression of myopia.
+Research is continuing to determine whether these treatments can be safely used by children to help manage myopia.

 Can’t find what you’re looking for?
 Ask our Eye Care Experts!